hongchangwu/coursera-spark-notes/Week04.md

 2. Filter each of the RDD first, and then join them together (**Fastest**)
 3. Get the cartesian product of the two RDDs, filter on keys, and the filter on the conditions (**Slowest**)

+## Structured vs Unstructured Data

+All data isn't equal, structurally.
+It falls on a spectrum from unstructured to structured.

+- **Unstructured:**
+  - Log files
+  - Images
+- **Semi-structured:**
+  - JSON
+  - XML
+- **Structured:**
+  - Database tables